ClosedBusinessRound 2

 Australian Government · Australia

-The Cyber Security Skills Partnership Innovation Fund provides funding to industry and education providers to deliver innovative projects that improve the quality or availability of cyber security professionals in Australia.
-Round 2 offered matched funding for collaborative projects responding to local workforce needs.
+The Cyber Security Skills Partnership Innovation Fund provides matched funding for collaborative projects that improve the quality or availability of cyber security professionals in Australia.
+It supports innovative partnerships between industry and education providers to address local workforce needs.

 Funding